sestaton/HMMER2GO/README.md

 Now we can map the protein domain matches to GO terms.

-    hmmer2go mapterms -i genes_orfs_hmmscan-pfamA.tblout -p pfam2go -o genes_orfs_hmmscan-pfamA_GO.tsv --map
+    hmmer2go mapterms -i genes_orfs_Pfam-A.tblout -p pfam2go -o genes_orfs_Pfam-A_GO.tsv --map

-This last command will create two output files: genes_orfs_Pfam-A_GO.tsv,
+If we want to perform a statistical analysis on the GO mappings, it may be necessary to create a GAF file.

-                                                and genes_orfs_Pfam-A_GO_GOterm_mapping.tsv
+    hmmer2go map2gaf -i genes_orfs_Pfam-A_GO_GOterm_mapping.tsv -o genes_orfs_Pfam-A_GO_GOterm_mapping.gaf -s 'Helianthus annuus'

-The first output file is a tab-delimited table with a description of each domain, including the GO terms and the associated functions.
-The last file is a two column table with the sequence name in the first column and the GO terms associated with that sequence in the second column.
+For a full explanation of these commands, see the [HMMER2GO wiki](https://github.com/sestaton/HMMER2GO/wiki).
+In particular, see the [tutorial]((https://github.com/sestaton/HMMER2GO/wiki/Tutorial) page for a walk-through of all the commands.

 **DOCUMENTATION**